Chronic Wasting Disease and traditional foods

 How can I reduce the risk?

-If you hunt, handle or eat deer, elk, caribou or moose, there are things you can do to reduce the possibility that you will be exposed to CWD.
+If you hunt, handle, or eat deer, elk, caribou or moose, or are a land steward, there are things you can do to reduce the possibility that you will be exposed to CWD.

 - Before going out to hunt, check with the provincial or territorial wildlife management office where you live or hunt to identify areas where CWD is known to occur.